-I'm going to go over some well-known fears, but also a few more subtle ones that people may not even realize they have.
+I'm going to go over some well known fears, but also a few more subtle ones that someone may not even realize they have.
 More than anything, I wrote this piece so people could realize that they're not strange or alone in worrying about the things they do.
-Like I said, all of these are fairly common and well known.
+Like I said, all of these are fairly common.

-I'm going to list scenarios that people feel uncomfortable in.
+I'm going to list scenarios that people feel uneasy in.
 The situations themselves vary, but they involve one or more of the same few core worries:

 - That they could be rejected.

 - That other people may judge them negatively (for being shy, awkward, weird, inappropriate, etc.).